 Bali has been captured by the hearts of countless travelers.
 With its spectacular landscapes, incredible natural beauty, kind local community, and affordable luxury, it’s not hard to see why.

 However, there are still many corners of Bali tucked away beyond the tourist trail.
-And, if you’re curious enough to venture out, you’ll be rewarded with encounters with kind locals, delicious food, and raw local experiences you won’t find on Instagram.
+And, if you’re curious enough to venture out, you’ll be rewarded with encounters with friendly Balinese natives, delicious food, and raw local experiences you won’t find on Instagram.